-Tucked within the Hudson Valley about 90 miles north of New York City, Kingston is in the midst of boom times, with streams of artists pouring in, creative entrepreneurial ventures taking shape, and government funding on city improvement projects being funneled in by the millions.
+Tucked within the Hudson Valley about 90 miles north of New York City, Kingston is one of Upstate New York's most up-and-coming cities, with streams of artists pouring in, creative entrepreneurial ventures taking shape, and trendy new eateries opening up all the time.
 It’s an exciting wave of revitalization, fueled by the contagious enthusiasm of locals and built upon the diverse architectural bones of nearly four centuries of settlement that reveals a pocket of fascinating history for every shiny new hot spot du jour.

 Wedged between the Catskill and Shawangunk Mountain ranges to the west and the Hudson River to the east, the city spans three distinct neighborhoods, including the dynamic, walkable, and historic business district of Uptown; the once-blighted industrial arts mecca in Midtown; and the maritime-flavored Downtown (aka the Rondout), on the waterfront.

 Boutique Hop in Uptown Kingston

 Uptown Kingston (aka the Stockade District) presents a stroll-worthy span of eclectic mom-and-pop shops, eateries, tattoo parlors, bars, yoga studios and historic sites galore.

 The photogenic two main drags—North Front Street and Wall Street—are framed by old-fashioned covered arcades and brim with new and old-timey businesses.
 Along North Front Street, music lovers can pop in to flip through crates of vintage vinyl at Rocket Number Nine, peruse CDs and books at Rhino Records, or strum guitars at Stockade Guitars; around the corner, on Wall Street, pick up a hat to go with that new or used CD find at Blue-Byrd's Haberdashery & Music.